pajubrat/parser-grammar/README.md

 they return sets, many tests are easier to implement by using set intersection.
 I think all conditions should be implemented in terms of set operations if possible -- but right now I don't remember if there was some reason to use sets.

 2. The way how morphology-lexicon monitors  what are word-internal morphemes is a mess and unintuitive

+3. Should we replace all merge statements with the + notation?
+Is there are problem here?
+I would like to do it like an algebra.